-Thailand’s Famous Floating Market
+Thailand’s Famous Damnoen Saduak Floating Market

-Bangkok’s famous floating market is not actually in the capital city but can be found swimming in a sea of colours in Damnoen Saduak, Ratchaburi Province, 100 kilometres west of Bangkok.
+Bangkok’s famous floating market is not actually in the capital city but can be found swimming in a sea of colours in Damnoen Saduak, Ratchaburi Province, 80 kilometres west of Bangkok.

-In the mid nineteenth century King Rama IV connected the Mae Klong and Tacheen rivers by constructing 30 km of canal waterways to create a transport and trade annexe for two neighbouring provinces.
+In the mid-nineteenth century King Rama IV connected the Mae Klong and Tacheen rivers by constructing 30 km of canal waterways to create a transport and trade annexe for two neighbouring provinces.
 Nowadays nearly 150 years on Damnoen Saduak Floating Market is not only one of the most popular tourist attractions in Thailand but also one known throughout the world.

-10252009 104429 PM 1 Thailands Famous Floating MarketHow do you describe somewhere that has had so many complimentary things written about it before.
+How do you describe somewhere that has had so many complimentary things written about it before.
 You remind yourself of the vivid bright colours, fresh inviting fruits and happy smiling vendors, then grab a pen and sprawl.

 The old wooden houses that still line the banks of the Damnoen Saduak canal look down on a canvas of dank green water and bobbing boats filled with the rich and contrasting colours of their owners wares.

 Wi’s temptation to fill our long tail boat full with flowers, fruit and vegetables was thwarted by our looming afternoon flight.
 If your temptation proves too much then leave a little room for some of the many other things the market has on display.
 If you need a souvenir or two look no further.
-From hand carved figurines to clothes and hot coffee to ice cool beer the floating market is a refreshing change and a unique experience.
+From hand carved figurines to clothes and hot coffee, to ice cool beer, the floating market is a refreshing change and a unique experience.

-10292009 73626 AM Thailands Famous Floating MarketThe narrow canal waters were crowded with vendors and tour boats making clear photographic shots very hit and miss.
-I have seen some quite spectacular photographs of the Damnoen Saduak Floating Market on the internet and I now know that most of those were taken looking down from the canal sidewalks.
-Next time that is where I intend to be.
+The narrow canal waters were crowded with vendors and tour boats making clear photographic shots very hit and miss.
+I have seen some quite spectacular photographs of Damnoen Saduak Floating Market on the internet and I now know most of those were snapped looking down from the canal sidewalks.
+That’s the place you need to be if you’re after some good photographs .

 On both sides of the canal rich fertile farmland gives many of the market vendors the source for the produce they sell.
-Bananas, oranges and watermelons are just a few of the fruits that give the market its wonderful span of colours and the image which is imprinted on so many peoples minds around the world.
+Bananas, oranges and watermelons are just a few of the fruits that give the market its wonderful span of colours and the image which is imprinted on so many people’s minds around the world.
 A floating market swathed in bright beautiful colours gently bobbing along.

 First time visitors to the market should remember it starts early morning and finishes around one hour before midday.
 I know Wilai and myself will be making an early morning date with the floating market at least one more time in the years ahead.
 Damnoen Saduak Floating Market is an absolutely wonderful experience.
 I’m just disappointed I couldn’t get the pictures to prove it.